Debchik/InNet/innet-app/SUPABASE.md

 The service role key is only used inside Next.js API routes and must **never** be exposed to the browser.

+## Email confirmations

+Supabase can now handle account confirmation emails for you—no custom SMTP code lives in the app anymore.
+New sign ups trigger an email automatically, and users can resend it from the profile page via the Supabase client.

+1. In the Supabase dashboard open **Authentication → Providers → Email** and enable *Confirm email*.
+This enforces the verification step before a user can sign in with email/password.
+2. Still under **Authentication**, open **Settings → Email** and configure an SMTP provider (Resend, Mailgun, AWS SES, etc.).
+Fill out **Sender email**, host, port, username and password; Supabase will use these credentials to send the confirmation messages.
+3. Set the project **Site URL** (Authentication → Settings → General) to the public origin of this app (e.g. `https://app.example.com`).
+Add the development URL (`https://localhost:3000`) to **Additional Redirect URLs**.
+   The registration flow redirects to `/auth/callback`, so include `https://<your-domain>/auth/callback` (and the local equivalent) if you use strict allowlists.
+4. Optionally customise the **Confirm signup** email template so the copy matches your branding.
+Only the body changes are required—the app handles the redirect link.

+After these steps:

+- The registration form calls `supabase.auth.signUp(...)` with a `emailRedirectTo` pointing at `/auth/callback`, so the user is routed back to the app after clicking the confirmation link.
+- The profile page exposes an *Отправить письмо подтверждения* button that invokes `supabase.auth.resend({ type: 'signup', email })`.
+- If Supabase is unreachable the UI continues to work locally, but the app surfaces a warning so you can revisit the SMTP setup.

 ## Tables

 ### `fact_collections`